EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 c.
 No, because Prosecutor alluded to the beliefs of the jurors.

 d.
-No, because Prosecutor asserted his personal opinion about Witness’scredibility.
+No, because Prosecutor asserted his personal opinion about Witness'scredibility.

 ### Question 25

-In Attorney’s closing statement to the court in a bench trial, she said, “Your honor, I drive on the street in question every day and know that a driver cannot see cars backing out of driveways as the one did in this case.
+In Attorney's closing statement to the court in a bench trial, she said, “Your honor, I drive on the street in question every day and know that a driver cannot see cars backing out of driveways as the one did in this case.
 I believe that my client was not negligent, and I ask you to find so."

-Was Attorney’s closing argument proper?
+Was Attorney's closing argument proper?

 a.
 Yes, if Attorney was speaking truthfully and not trying to deceive the court.